steffinstanly/reviewhuntr/_posts/product_reviews/2019-11-18-Rocketbook-Smart-Notebook-Review.md

 But Greta Thunberg, Al Gore, and Leonardo DiCaprio aren’t the only individuals who are interested in preventing or mitigating the harmful effects of climate change.
-Fascinating companies such as {{ sn-link }}are also doing their part to create products that are great for consumers and the environment alike.
+Fascinating companies such as {{ sn-link }} are also doing their part to create products that are great for consumers and the environment alike.